 With the year almost at an end, it’s the ideal time to start thinking about what you can do to reduce your plastic use.
 Forget fad diets and gym memberships, reducing your plastic use is both rewarding and extremely easy to achieve.
 Booklet printing specialists Where The Trade Buys explore how you can start off 2020 plastic free:

-Takeaway coffee cups are a major source of waste material and plastic bottles take a shocking 450 years to decompose.
-With this in mind, it is more pressing than every to make the switch to reusable items.
+Takeaway plastic coffee cups are a major source of waste material and plastic takes a shocking 450 years to decompose.
+With this in mind, it is more pressing than ever to make the switch to reusable items.
+This might be the reason why many cafes prefer to use customized paper cups for coffee takeaways (get branded coffee cups for your takeaway).
+This can be an effective way for such businesses to promote their brand and create a lasting impression on their customers as well.
 KeepCups and Chilly’s Bottles are popular brands that focus on sustainable products.

 - Say no to plastic bags and straws

 Luckily, these items are becoming less commonplace in the UK today.
 However, it can still be difficult to avoid them at times.
 When you pick up a takeaway for example, don’t be afraid to say no to the excess plastic bags your food is wrapped in.

 Many supermarkets are now making switch to packaging free products.
 If you have the option, choose to load up brown paper bags with fruit and vegetables rather than choosing pre-package food.
 Alternatively, you could grow your own veg in a greenhouse or allotment.

 - Get your hands on a bamboo toothbrush